Continuous-mode quantum key distribution with digital signal processing: Results

-\textit{Measurement, sampling and data processing}.$-$In the receiver side, the input state is first measured by a practical homodyne detector with limited bandwidth, then sampled by an analog-to-digital converter (ADC).
-After this, the sampled data go through a series of DSP algorithms, and the final data output from DSP is assumed to represent quadrature measurement result, which can be used to construct the covariance matrix and then calculate the secret key rate.
-We only consider linear DSP algorithms here, since the transmitted quantum light is extremely weak that no obvious optical non-linear effects happen, thus linear compensation algorithms are enough to recovery the signal.
-By using the above continuous-mode formalism notation, mapping the outputs of linear DSP to quadrature measurements is surprisingly natural, in which the crucial step is normalization with properly calibrated SNU.
-To draw the core picture of this, we ignore the imperfections of homodyne detector and finite-resolution issue of ADC, and we discuss the trusted detection model considering the detector’s efficiency and noise in the Methods section.
+On the receiver side, the input state is first measured by a practical homodyne detector with limited bandwidth and then sampled by an analog-to-digital converter (ADC).
+After this, the sampled data go through a series of DSP algorithms, and the final data output from DSP are assumed to represent the quadrature measurement result, which can be used to construct the covariance matrix and then calculate the secret key rate.
+We only consider linear DSP algorithms here because the transmitted quantum light is extremely weak, so no obvious optical nonlinear effects occur.
+Thus, linear compensation algorithms are sufficient to recover the signal.
+When we use the above continuous-mode formalism notation, mapping the outputs of linear DSP to quadrature measurements is surprisingly natural; the crucial step is normalization with properly calibrated SNU.
+To paint a clear picture of this, we first ignore the imperfections of the homodyne detector and finite-resolution issue of ADC, and we discuss the trusted detection model considering the detector’s efficiency and noise in the Methods section.

 The receiver can be modeled as an ideal homodyne detector, followed by a filter, as shown in Fig.~\ref{Protocol}(b).
-Assuming the filter has an impulse response function (IRF), namely, $g\left( t \right)$, then the photocurrent flux operator of a homodyne detector is given by~\cite{Phys.Rev.A.42.4102.1990,QuantumTheoryofLight}
+Assuming the filter has an impulse response function (IRF), namely, $g\left( t \right)$, the photocurrent flux operator of a homodyne detector is given by~\cite{Phys.Rev.A.42.4102.1990,QuantumTheoryofLight}